Signs Your New Girlfriend or Boyfriend Doesn't Like Your Kids

-Do You Want to Continue Your Relationship If Your Partner Doesn't Like Your Children?
+Can You Continue Your Relationship If Your Partner Doesn't Like Your Children?

-In contemporary society, it is not uncommon for couples with children to break up.
-This means that it's becoming more and more common for people with children to start dating again.
+Today, it is not uncommon for couples with children to break up.
+This means that it's becoming more and more common for people with kids to start dating again.
 This is a very tricky thing indeed.
 Your new partner might be a very good match for you, but how do you know whether or not your children will get along with him or her, and how do you know that your new partner will accept your kids?

-Sometimes this just won't happen and you'll have to choose between your partner and your children—that was the situation I was in.
+Sometimes, togetherness just won't happen, and you'll have to choose between your partner and your children—that was the situation I was in.
 I hope that you will protect your children and show your new partner the door if needed.
 But where do you draw the line?

 I want to share my experiences with you.
 After five years in a relationship with a woman that was very special to me, I had to end it.
 It broke my heart because I still loved her, but I knew I had to draw the line.